grossmeyer/glennmeyer.dev/content/about/index.md

 It seems like a small thing, but I would like to match my \<a> tags to the green color scheme that I currently have customized.
 I've spent several hours crawling through the CSS for ReFresh, but haven't found a clean way to target just that.
 If anyone knows how or where to change that, please let me know!

-About the only thing I don't like about the ReFresh theme is that there isn't a clean way to navigate back to the homepage.
+About the only thing I don't like about the ReFresh theme is that there isn't a simple way to navigate back to the homepage except hitting the back arrow or typing it manually.
 Ideally there would be a Home link in the top right that would take you back to the start.
 Not a big deal, but it bothers me.